 Within our region, Chronic Obstructive Pulmonary Disease (COPD) accounts for 4.9% of the preventable hospitalisations and is the fourth leading cause of death.
 From the bush fire smoke over summer, to the COVID-19 pandemic we’re currently facing, there’s never been a better time to focus on the importance of lung health, particularly for those already living with a chronic lung condition such as COPD.

-The feedback from practices who have participated in previous Collaboratives has been extremely positive:
+The feedback from practices who have participated in previous collaboratives has been extremely positive:

 “The tools and resources we were provided to help identify COPD patients, and to record results and set patient reminders/recalls were wonderful, and helped to highlight our areas for improvement” Participating GP

-“The changes we’ve made in practice during this program will help us to achieve better, positive outcomes for our patients with COPD, and we will also make use of the excellent resources from HealthPathways” Pariticpating GP
+“The changes we’ve made in practice during this program will help us to achieve better, positive outcomes for our patients with COPD, and we will also make use of the excellent resources from HealthPathways” Participating GP

 “Attending the learning workshops throughout the program was a great way to meet other practice staff and share ideas.
-The extra training sessions on Spirometry and Inhaler Device Technique really complemented the program as well” Participating Practice GP
+The extra training sessions on Spirometry and Inhaler Device Technique really complemented the program as well” Participating Practice Nurse

 We have also seen excellent results for participating practices across a number of program measures: